How does a Parent PLUS Loan work?

 What is a Parent PLUS loan?

 Parent PLUS loans are also provided by the federal government.
-Unlike direct subsidized and unsubsidized federal loans, Parent PLUS Loans have a much higher interest rate and origination fee.
+Unlike direct subsidized and unsubsidized federal loans, Parent PLUS loans are capped at the cost of a student's attendance at a college or university, not by a predetermined amount.
+Parent PLUS Loans also have a much higher interest rate and origination fee.

 Parent PLUS Interest Rates

 A Parent PLUS loan disbursed on or after July 1st, 2021 and before July 1st, 2022 will have a 6.284% fixed interest rate, with a 4.2% origination fee.
 This is higher than the previous period's 5.3% fixed interest rate.

 In comparison, private loans often do not have an origination fee and can have considerably lower interest rates for borrowers with good credit.
 The difference in interest rates can mean saving thousands of dollars over the life of the loan.

 It may be easier to get a Parent PLUS loan if you have a low credit score, but parents with a good credit score (650+) should consider private loans as a financing option, as they may help you save money now and in the future.

 How to get a Parent PLUS loan